Last updated: 4 January 2021

 4. SHARING & DISCLOSING YOUR INFORMATION

-To improve your experience of our services and brands, information about your use of our services may be shared between BBCS group companies for the purposes of research, analysis, marketing and ad-serving.
-In addition, a BBCS company may provide data processing services on behalf of other companies within the group.
-For example, most of our newsletter subscription services are managed by the parent company, BBC Studios Limited, which is headquartered in the UK.
+To improve your experience of our services and brands, information about your use of our services may be shared between companies in the BBC Studios Group for the purposes of research, analysis, marketing and ad-serving.
+In addition, another company in the BBC group may provide data processing services on behalf of a BBC Studios company.
+For example, most of our newsletter subscription services are managed by a team in the BBC Studios Distribution UK headquarters.

 Information shared with our suppliers

-We use a number of third parties to perform business functions on our behalf, such as sending our newsletters, hosting our online services, providing our customer services and fulfilling product orders and processing payments.
+We use third parties to perform business functions on our behalf, such as sending our newsletters, hosting our online services, providing our customer services and fulfilling product orders and processing payments.
 We only disclose the information necessary to enable these third parties to perform their services.
 Our suppliers are contracted to comply with our instructions and we require that they do not use your personal information for their own business purposes.
 In all cases, we require our suppliers to keep your personal information secure and confidential, and where necessary, we would undertake a separate review of the supplier’s IT systems and processes for this purpose.

-Information shared via third party social buttons, widgets and other embedded content
+Information shared via third party sharing buttons, widgets and other embedded content

 Information shared with other parties

 Generally, we will only disclose your data to other parties with your consent, for example if you choose to share content via social media functionality.
 Where required or allowed by law, we may disclose your personal information to law enforcement agencies, government/regulatory bodies, internet service providers and content protection organisations without your consent.
 For example, if you post inappropriate or objectionable content on our services or where we reasonably believe you may be in breach of the law or there is a safety concern, we may report your content and behaviour to relevant parties.

 Sale or transfer of all or part of our business or assets

-5. WHERE WE WILL STORE AND USE YOUR INFORMATION
+5. WHERE WE STORE AND USE YOUR INFORMATION

-As described in the previous section, we may share your information with other companies in the BBCS group or with contracted third party service providers.
+As described in the previous section, we may share your information with other companies in the BBC Group or with contracted third party service providers.
 These companies may be located in, or use IT equipment located in, countries different to that in which your information is collected.
-Where this is the case, we will take steps to ensure that your information receives an equivalent level of protection.
+Where this is the case, we will take steps to ensure that your information receives an appropriate level of protection.

-Processing your data in countries such as the United States involves transferring your data outside the European Economic Area (EEA).
-Many of our external third parties are also based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Processing your data in countries such as the USA involves transferring your data outside the European Economic Area (EEA).
+Many of our external third parties are also based outside the EEA so their processing of your personal data will involve a transfer of data outside the EEA.